What is PDT?

 - Ensure that the treatment area is continuously exposed to daylight (e.g. by not wearing a scarf or hat if the affected area is on the scalp).

-- If it begins to rain after the MAL cream is applied, then take shelter from the rain in an undercover outdoor area with diffuse light and completes the 2-h exposure to daylight.
+- What if it rains?
+Take shelter from the rain in an undercover outdoor area with diffuse light and completes the 2-h exposure to daylight.

 What are the practical steps with conventional PDT?